 fe14.spectrum(wvl,filter=(chfilters.gaussian,.04))

 calculates the spectrum of fe_14 for a gaussian filter with a width of 0.04 Angstroms.
+The current value of the spectrum is kept in fe14.Spectrum with the following keys:

 plot(wvl,fe14.Spectrum['intensity'])

 The module continuum provides the ability to calculate the free-free and free-bound spectrum for a large number of individual ions.
+The two-photon continuum is produced only by the hydrogen-like and helium-like ions

 temperature = 2.e+7

-c = c h.continuum('fe_25', temperature = temperature)
+c = ch.continuum('fe_25', temperature = temperature)

 wvl = 1. + 0.002*arange(4501)